US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 If you select the option “Mark as a third-party service” you will see the following sub-options:

-Under US state privacy laws, third parties are defined as a person or legal entity who is not any of the following:
+Under US state privacy laws, third parties are generally defined as a person or legal entity who is not any of the following:

-(2) A service provider to the business.
+(2) A service provider/processor to the business.

 (3) A contractor.

-We introduced an automated services mapping feature that displays the checkboxes as pre-selected according to the definitions of sale, sharing and targeted advertising set by applicable laws.
+We introduced an automated services mapping feature that displays the checkboxes as pre-selected according to the definitions of sale, sharing, and targeted advertising set by applicable laws.

 For custom services {those added from “Create custom service”} all checkboxes will be presented as unchecked, and you could make the proper selections.